Number of Patients Enrolled per month since the transfer to the new CROs.

 - Patients have been enrolled in the study on all three continents (North America, Europe and Asia).

 - Our partners Teva Pharmaceuticals Industries (Israel) and Orient Europharma (Taiwan) have enrolled patients in their respective territories.
+Orient Europharma is currently preparing to enroll patients in Thailand, Malaysia and the Philippines.

 - We have produced multiple lots of Multikine in our manufacturing facility near Baltimore, Maryland, USA and provided drug in sufficient amounts at all clinical sites.